| Hometown | Civilian Occupation |

 The journal continued in an entry at 0930: “Crossing completed.
 Very heavy enemy resistance along entire front.
 Attempt made to reorganize Bn. by flanking enemy that was pinning down group no. 1.
 In doing so group no. 2 came under heavy enemy fire[.]”

 That evening, running low on ammunition and with no response to requests for reinforcements, those elements of 3rd Battalion that had managed to cross the river withdrew.
-Though the 115th Infantry was exhausted, the Germans were too.
+Though the 115th Infantry was exhausted, the Germans were as well.
 The 29th Infantry Division commanding officer, Major General Charles H. Gerhardt (1895–1976), ordered the 116th Infantry Regiment into the fray, finally breaking the German lines.
 The following morning, June 13, 1944, Private 1st Class Greenfield’s battalion crossed the Elle again, moved to the area of Couvains, and set up defensive positions.

 On June 16, 1944, the 29th Infantry Division began another advance, with 3rd Battalion, 115th Infantry Regiment moving west to Les Foulons.
 Balkoski wrote in Beyond the Beachhead: